-Dr David B Anthony is a Research Technician in the Department of Chemical Engineering.
+Dr David B Anthony is a Advanced Technical Project Coordinator in the Department of Chemistry.

 His research focuses on hierarchical composites, developing novel nanoscale reinforcers with carbon fibres specialising in the synthesis of carbon nanoforms including carbon nanotubes and carbon aerogels.
-David's research is inherently multidisciplinary, working between Chemical Engineering, Chemistry and Aeronautics within Polymers and Composites Engineering (PaCE, now relocated to the University of Vienna), Nanostructured Hierarchical Assemblies and Composites (NanoHAC) Groups and The Composite Centre and the Structural Power Composites Groups, respectively.
+David's research is inherently multidisciplinary, working between Chemistry, Chemical Engineering, and Aeronautics within Nanostructured Hierarchical Assemblies and Composites (NanoHAC), Polymers and Composites Engineering (PaCE, now relocated to the University of Vienna), and The Composite Centre and the Structural Power Composites Groups, respectively.

 David has a keen interest in Formula 1 managing to visit Monza in 2013 for the last season with the now fondly missed sounds of the V8 engines.

 et al., 2017, Applying a potential difference to minimise damage to carbon fibres during carbon nanotube grafting by chemical vapour deposition, Nanotechnology, Vol:28, ISSN:1361-6528

 et al., 2015, Joule Heating Characteristics of Emulsion-Templated Graphene Aerogels, Advanced Functional Materials, Vol:25, ISSN:1616-301X, Pages:28-35